 Take a 15 minute train journey to Chester-le-Street where you can catch a regular bus service from the town centre to Beamish Museum, which takes approx. 15 – 20 minutes.
 Beamish is a world famous open air museum, telling the story of life in North East England during the 1820s, 1900s & 1940s.
 Spend the day exploring Rowley Station, Beamish Tramway, the Pockerley Waggonway and much more.
 Arrive back Darlington late afternoon.

 Day 6 – By Train to Carlisle

-Late morning train via Newcastle, arriving in Carlisle by 2pm for a 2-night stay at the Hallmark Hotel in the heart of the city centre.
+Late morning train via Newcastle, arriving in Carlisle by 2pm for a 2-night stay at the Carlisle Station Hotel in the heart of the city centre.

 Day 7 – Ravenglass and Eskdale Railway